Help for New Importers

 What are the costs of using a customs broker?

-Why should I choose Platinum Freight®?
+Why should I choose Platinum®?

 We operate seven days a week “pre-clearing” cargo before it arrives and at the same time we do not give our customers a “shopping list” of charges for our services as can be the case with some other brokerages.

-Over 14 of experience and testimonials to back us up – hopefully all of these ingredients will lead you to use Platinum Freight®.
+With over 20 years of experience and testimonials to back us up – hopefully all of these ingredients will lead you to use Platinum Freight®.

 What are the duty and GST rates applicable for items entering Australia?